 - Oliver, L. and Lee, S., 2020.
 Working With Disabled Children and Young People.
 In: Parker, J. and Ashencaen Crabtree, S., eds.
 Human Growth and Development in Children and Young People Theoretical and Practice Perspectives.
 Policy Press.

 - Lyne, M., 2017.
 Mental capacity, safeguarding and considering best interests.
 In: Fenge, L., Lee, S. and Brown, K., eds.
 Safeguarding Adults; scamming and mental capacity.
 London: Sage/Learning Matters, 78-91.

 - Lee, S., 2018.
 Sexual well-being and disability.
 In: Social Work and Sexualities 8-10 August 2018 Montreal University.

 - Lee, S. and Collins, B., 2018.
 THE MEANING OF SEXUAL WELL-BEING TO PHYSICALLY DISABLED PEOPLE: IMPLICATIONS FOR PRACTICE.
 In: Royal College of Occupational Therapy 11-13 June 2018 Belfast.
-19.
+BRITISH JOURNAL OF OCCUPATIONAL THERAPY, 81, 19.

 Profile of Teaching UG